-This video is from The Hand Reading Lab and shows you how to use Flopzilla.
-Flopzilla is an extremely robust piece of software that makes answering questions easy.
+Flopzilla Pro is an extremely robust piece of poker software that makes answering questions easy.
 Want to know how often a hand will flop a straight?
 Want to know how often a range misses the flop?
-Want to know how much equity you have when your opponent double barrels?
+Want to know how much equity you have when your opponent double barrels the turn?

 How To Use Flopzilla

 The overall idea with Flopzilla Pro is to explore hands you’ve played to find your leaks, and also find ways to increase your winrate in future situations.
 While Flopzilla offers a variety of functionality, you likely won’t use every feature during each study session.

 To begin, open your software along with the hand you want to study.
 If you don’t have one, you can follow along with this simple floating situation and see how I use Flopzilla to analyze both the flop and turn.
 Of course, you can use this software to explore the river too, we just so happened to win this particular hand before that street.

 At first glance, this software may seem intense.
 But with practice, you will learn how to explore hands like a poker pro.
 Just follow the steps below, keeping in mind that many of them take just a few seconds, to start studying hands the right way.

 FWIW, the key things that I focus on when studying poker hands with Flopzilla Pro is how often my opponent is doing something and if there are easy ways to exploit them.
 For instance, players who would fold too often against a small raise are prime candidates to increase my own bluffing.
 And players who bet rivers with too strong of a range are prime candidates to hero fold against more correctly.